On my several business trips to Abu Dhabi over a period of two years, the Sheikh Zayed Grand Mosque had been ever present on the horizon, both by day…

-The chandelier below the beautiful entrance dome is one of seven golden chandeliers that were made in Germany and that include Italian glasswork and Austrian Swarovski crystals.
+The chandelier below the beautiful entrance dome is one of seven golden chandeliers that were made in Germany.
+They include Venetian glasswork and Austrian Swarovski crystals.

-From the majestic entrance, whose dimensions are best seen in scale when relative to a visitor in her abaya kneeling on the marble floor…
+The scale of the majestic entrance, is best understood when seen relative to a visitor in her abaya (me) kneeling on the marble floor.

-…you enter the actual mosque through an exquisite glass entrance arch – elegantly simple yet exotic.
+People enter the mosque main building through an exquisite glass entrance arch – elegantly exotic in the simplicity of its design.

 Looking back through the entrance gallery it gives the impression of capturing and filtering light to bring your soul to a loftier place.